LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 * New conversion metrics have been added to the Messaging Performance Dashboard to allow analysis of sales results together with messaging operations data.
 * User can change the time zone of a dashboard to analyze performance in their local time.
 This capability has been added to two predefined dashboards: skill activity and messaging performance.
 * The field details tab has been redesigned and contains a list of all the available attributes and metrics.
+* The response time metrics in the Messaging Performance dashboard will be enriched to provide a detailed view of the consumers experience (i.e., how much time consumers are waiting for a response?), and a more accurate measurement for the responsiveness of the agents (i.e., how long it takes an agent to respond from the point the conversation is assigned to him?).
+* LivePerson is offering predefined documents intended for easy download and subscriptions.
+The content of these documents replace the grids that are available in the Operational BI.
+The following reports will be created as standalone documents:
+  1. Agent Activity Grid - Daily & Monthly
+  2. Skill Activity Grid - Daily & Monthly
+  3. Survey Activity Grid - Daily & Monthly
+  4. Goal Tracker Grid